 Microsoft increasingly relies on the Active Directory system to provide user account management for a range of its products.
 For example, AD is at the heart of the user authentication methodology for Exchange Server.

-We get into a lot of detail on the tools we feature below, but if you only have time for a summary, here is our list of the five best tools for managing Active Directory forests and domains:
+Here is our list of the five best tools for managing Active Directory forests and domains:

 - SolarWinds Admin Bundle for Active Directory (FREE TOOL) Three free tools to help you manage access rights in AD.